oVirt/ovirt-site/source/vdsm/developers.html.md

       make PEP8=true NOSE_EXCLUDE=.* rpm

-Vdsm automatically builds using the latest tagged version.
-If you want to explicitly define a version use
+VDSM automatically builds using the latest tagged version.
+If you want to explicitly define a version use:

       make rpmversion=4.9 rpmrelease=999.funkyBranch